MatthewJamisonJS/MatthewJamisonJS/README.md

 **[🎶 Music Artist](https://matthewjjamison.bandcamp.com/)** --> 🧑🏿‍💻

 <br>

-"Learning is living, Love is Life"
+"Learning is living, Love is Life" - sometimes I say stuff I rarely remember 😅

 <br>

 I used to _only_ identify by what I could do...

 <br>

 drummer,
 <br>
 bassist,